Zettelkasten-Method/zettelkasten.de/content/posts/overview.md

 ---
 title: Overview
-updated_at: 2020-03-19 11:07:00 +0100
+updated_at: 2020-10-27 21:43:00 +0100
 toc: true
 ---
 {{toc}}

-**********

-So you're here for a starting point.
+## The Introduction to the Zettelkasten Method

+Are you new to the Method?

+[Read the Introduction to the Zettelkasten Method](/introduction) and learn what makes the Zettelkasten work as a system, how to create notes, how to connect notes to make a web of knowledge, and how to create structures so you stay in control of the growing knowledge web.

-Using a Zettelkasten is about optimizing a workflow of learning and producing knowledge.
+Using a Zettelkasten is about optimizing your workflow of learning and producing knowledge.
 The products are texts, mostly.
 The categories we find fit the process well at the moment are the following:

-* _Knowledge Management_:  general information about what it means to work and learn efficiently.
+* [_Knowledge Management_](#knowledge-management):  general information about what it means to work and learn efficiently.
-* _Writing_:  posts on the production of lasting knowledge, and about sharing it with others through your own texts.
+* [_Writing_](#writing):  posts on the production of lasting knowledge, and about sharing it with others through your own texts.
-* _Reading_:  posts about the process of acquisition of new things and the organization of sources.
+* [_Reading_](#reading):  posts about the process of acquisition of new things and the organization of sources.

-We started to feature application reviews to see how well they fit the Zettelkasten workflow.
-You most likely want to pick an app that adapts well to your work, so our [tools page](/tools/), the [list of blog posts tagged "review"](/posts/tags/review), and our [software forum](https://forum.zettelkasten.de/categories/tools) are all good starting points.
-There's a lot of other software on the web you could experiment with, so don't feel limited to our selection!

-If you want to know more about us and how we roll, take a look at [the "personal" tag](/posts/tags/personal/).

-## Getting Started
+## Common Questions

+<%# <!--ct: keep in sync with content/posts/2015/07/getting-started.txt --> %>

 * [How many Zettelkästen should I have?](/posts/how-many-zettelkasten/) The answer is, most likely, only one for the duration of your life.
 But there are exceptions to this rule.
 * [Don't use categories.](/posts/no-categories/) Use tags instead.